-Historians agree Treaty of Versailles signed at the end of WW1 caused WW2, which was the very thing it was intended to prevent.
-Think about that.
-The divergent views of all-powerful leaders combined to make a treaty which had exactly the opposite effect to what they intended.
+Many historians agree The Treaty of Versailles signed at the end of WW1 was largely the cause of WW2, which was the very thing it was intended to prevent.
+The divergent views of all-powerful leaders combined to create a treaty which had exactly the opposite effect to what they intended.
 A hundred years, later western leaders might be making exactly the same mistake as they devise measures to contain Russia.

-The Treaty of Versailles conditions imposed on Germany in 1919 were overbearing, and the financial reparations unaffordable.
+The conditions imposed by the Treaty of Versailles on Germany in 1919 were overbearing, and the financial reparations unaffordable.
 As an aside, The Treaty of Versailles was also the moment the Japanese, who attended the conference as victors, realised they would never be regarded as equals.
 As the only non-white attendees their suggestion of a racial equality clause in the charter of the League of Nations, was summarily rejected.
 Thus, the Treaty managed to fan the flame of nationalism in both Germany and Japan.

 The problem with The Treaty of Versailles was that the specific measures designed to make sure Germany stayed weak, ie reparations, limits on her navy and army, were unenforced and therefore irrelevant.
 However, the offence caused to German pride was real and fueled the very nationalist sentiment it was supposed to contain.